cooljoseph1/MLSS-Homework/Week 4/Paper Summaries/Residual Learning.md

 ResNets are fairly easy to implement--just add shortcuts between layers of a normal neural network.

 ## Weaknesses
-They don't handle transitioning between different dimensions very well.
+ResNets don't handle transitioning between different dimensions very well.

-They require batch normalization, which isn't good for recurrent neural networks.
+ResNets require batch normalization (or at least the ones in the paper did), which isn't good for recurrent neural networks.